chido10/Build-An-Image-and-Video-Labelling-Generator-Using-Amazon-Rekognition/README.md

 Rainforest (80.98%)
  ![image](https://github.com/user-attachments/assets/06cbb706-ea5d-467e-ad2f-33e8839f7fd5)

 The visualization shows wildlife images with bounding boxes identifying an elephant, a zebra, and what appears to be a bear, along with their confidence scores.
+The Elephant is perfectly recognized but others were slightly recognized due to the resemblaces.

 ### Video Analysis with AWS Rekognition
 Store Video in Amazon S3